brillantewang/brillantewang.github.io/README.md

 Users will be able to:

-- [ ] Checkbox different continents and see countries fade in or out.
+- [x] Checkbox different continents and see countries fade in or out.
-- [ ] Toggle between different PISA assessments (science, math, reading) on the Y axis and see countries float to their new positions.
+- [x] Toggle between different PISA assessments (science, math, reading) on the Y axis and see countries float to their new positions.
-- [ ] Toggle between different teacher types (primary, lower secondary, upper secondary) on the X axis and see countries float to their new positions.
+- [x] Toggle between different teacher types (primary, lower secondary, upper secondary) on the X axis and see countries float to their new positions.
-- [ ] Click on a country so that it expands and shows specific data points such as teacher salary, PISA mean score, and bonus info such as classroom size.
+- [ ] Click on a country so that it expands and shows specific data points such as teacher salary, PISA mean score.

 Bonus:
 - [ ] Users will be able to click and drag a country around and have it bounce back to its original position upon letting go.